 Though it wouldn’t be my first stop to find my trip information, all of the data that once lived within Google Trips can now be found with a simple Google search.

 Users will also be able to find things to do by searching, you guessed it, “things to do” in the city of their choosing.
-I don’t see many situations where a user would choose to go this route over just using the Maps app, but nonetheless, it is an option.
+I don’t see many situations where a user would choose to go this route over just using the Maps app, but nonetheless, it is an option that is available.

-Rather than dedicating resources to the Google Trips app, the tech giant has chosen to embed its most powerful features into its other platforms.
+Rather than dedicating resources to the Google Trips app, the tech giant has chosen to embed its most powerful features into its other areas of the Google platform.
 It’s an interesting decision that will take some getting used to.

 But if you have Google Maps installed on your mobile device, you can still find all of the best features you once loved using through the Trips app.
-Want to learn all of our best cheap travel tips and tricks?
-Start learning with our Thrifty Traveler University online lessons.
+Or Simply head to Google Travel on a desktop or mobile device.